-Did you know the cornerstone of the Washington Monument was laid on Independence Day in 1848?
-Visit the Sylvan Theater Family Activity Area on the southeast grounds of the monument for activities about the history of the city’s most famous monument.
+Did you know the cornerstone of the Washington Monument was laid on Independence Day in 1848, 175 years ago?
+Visit the Sylvan Theater Family Activity Area on the southeast grounds of the monument for activities and a scavenger hunt about the history of the city’s most famous monument.
 You can also complete your Independence Day Junior Ranger booklet full of family-friendly, fun activities to earn a special Junior Ranger badge!
 Stop by from 11 a.m. to 6 p.m. on Independence Day.

 A Capitol Fourth Concert

 This star-studded salute to Independence Day is broadcast live from the West Lawn of the United States Capitol and is free and open to the public.
 Gates open at 3 p.m.
 More at www.pbs.org/a-capitol-fourth.

 The National Park Service will once again host the annual Independence Day fireworks celebration on the National Mall, the nation’s most important civic space and home to more than a dozen memorials that commemorate great Americans and significant events in our nation’s history.
 The display will be held on Tuesday, July 4, starting at 9:09 p.m. and will be launched from both sides of the Lincoln Memorial Reflecting Pool.